ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Currently, there is no standard way for servers to communicate quotas so that clients can throttle its requests to prevent errors.
 This document defines a set of standard HTTP header fields to enable rate limiting:

 - RateLimit: to convey
-  the server's quota for requests by the client in the time window, the remaining quota in the current window, and the time remaining in the current window, specified in seconds, and
+  the server's current limit of quota units available to the client in the policy time window, the remaining quota units in the current window, and the time remaining in the current window, specified in seconds, and
-- RateLimit-Policy: the quota policy.
+- RateLimit-Policy: the service policy limits.

 These fields allow the establishment of complex rate limiting policies, including using multiple and variable time windows and dynamic quotas, and implementing concurrency limits.